 A common adventure is to follow the Yukon Quest trail, as it travels down the Yukon River from Circle to Eagle and beyond.
 The Yukon Quest International Sled Dog Race typically occurs during the second and third weeks of February, so the trail is generally put in one to two weeks prior.
 However, due to prevailing extreme weather conditions, the trail can be blown out, covered, and impossible to find or travel on at any time, including during the race!
 Slaven's Roadhouse public use cabin is an official dog drop for the Yukon Quest, as mushers stop to fill their bellies with warm food and drink, while the dogs take respite from the treacherous Yukon River.

-Note: Because the Yukon Quest is a competitive race, Slaven's Roadhouse and Slaven's Public Use Cabin are unable to accommodate the public during this time, as mushers take rest and volunteers work to keep water warm, food cooking, and the fire stoked.
-Amongst all this traffic in and out of the checkpoint, space and sleep can be very hard to come by.
+Note: During the Yukon Quest dogsled race, Slaven's Roadhouse and Slaven's Public Use Cabin are, at times, unable to accommodate the public, as mushers take rest and volunteers work to keep water warm, food cooking, and the fire stoked.
+Amongst all this traffic in and out of the checkpoint, space and sleep can be very hard to come by when operations and the race is in full swing, but our best efforts during the Yukon Quest will be made to give a warm welcome to visiting public.
+Sleeping space, at any one time, is dependent on race activity.